psu6810110202/Beyond-the-Sight/README.md

 Art
 Player by Parichat Hongsuwanwattana
-NPC by Punchita
+NPC by Phunchita Thongkum
-Reaper by Punchita
+Reaper by Phunchita Thongkum
-Code by Parichat Hongsuwanwattana and Punchita
+Code by Parichat Hongsuwanwattana and Phunchita Thongkum